A Guide to Business Mobile Services & Technology | Gamma

 EE, O2, Three and Vodafone expect to provide mobile coverage to an additional 280,000 premises and for people in cars on an additional 16,000km of the UK’s roads.

-This project creates a great opportunity for businesses to reap the many benefits of mobile working without having to worry about disruption to their business and their employee productivity.
+This project creates an excellent opportunity for businesses to reap the many benefits of mobile working without worrying about disruption to their business, mobile services, or employee productivity.

 What’s the deal with 5G?